The Jackass Narcissist.

 Projection can go both ways.

-While our partners are berating us for whatever crime they have perceived we have committed, we are busy making excuses for them, trying to see it from their point of view, sympathizing with their pain, empathizing, always tiptoeing through eggshells devising ways to go around their sensitive areas.
+Our partners are berating us for whatever crime they think we have committed.
+Meanwhile, we are busy making excuses for them.
+We try to see it from their point of view.
+We sympathize with their pain and empathize.
+We always tiptoe through eggshells.
+We devise ways to go around their sensitive areas.

 The narcissistic purpose to create a love relationship.